tinoue/node-red-flows/google-home-notifier/README.md

 ## Settings:

 ### Common Settings
-- `Set Google Home hostname/IP address` node
+- `Set Google Home IP address` node
 	- Optional.
 Set this if you have trouble finding your Google Home.
 - `Set params for google-home-notifier` node
 	- language: Two letter country code. 'en' by default.